 All risks in the Operational Risk universe are scored using an Impact Assessment Matrix, which assesses the likelihood (from remote to likely) vs impact (from minor to severe) of each risk.
-The assessment results in the following risk status: Outside, Within or Moderate/Near Appetite.
-This rating must be derived by determining a set of key controls for each risk, and checking the robustness/effectiveness of each individual key control.
+The assessment results in the risk status being Within, Near or Outside Appetite.
+This rating is derived by determining a set of key controls for each risk, and checking the robustness/effectiveness of each individual key control.
 The set of key controls must be approved by the second line risk function.
-The Settlement and Custody risk (defined as the inability of LCH, clearing members, intermediaries, or other market counterparties to deliver settlement obligations) and the Vendor & Outsourcing risk (defined as the risk that the use of service providers and IT suppliers creates business disruption or a negative impact on the LCH's business performance) are considered within the operational risk universe, as outlined in the Group Operational Risk Policy.
-Principle 17 further describes how LCH manages the operational risks that its providers might pose to its operations, and how LCH identifies, monitors and mitigates the operational risks LCH may pose to other entities.
+Settlement Process Risk, Collateral Process Risk and Vendor & Outsourcing risk are among those considered within the operational risk universe, as outlined in the Group Operational Risk Policy.
+Principle 17 further describes how LCH manages the operational risks that its providers might pose to LCH operations, and how LCH identifies, monitors and mitigates the operational risks LCH may pose to other entities.